mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record-update.md

     * Set up DMARC on the parent domain of your delegated subdomains **in your hosting solution**.

-    * Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI** - with no extra work on your hosting solution.
+    * Set up DMARC on your delegated subdomains **in the [!DNL Journey Optimizer] administration UI** - with no extra work on your hosting solution.
+[Learn how](dmarc-record.md#implement-dmarc)

-* If you have set up [CNAME delegation](delegate-subdomain.md#cname-subdomain-delegation) for your sending subdomains, follow either one of the two options below:
+* If you have set up your sending subdomains with [CNAME](delegate-subdomain.md#cname-subdomain-delegation), follow either one of the two options below:
     * Set up DMARC on your subdomains or on the parent domain of your subdomains **in your hosting solution**.
-    * Set up DMARC on your delegated subdomains **using the upcoming feature in the [!DNL Journey Optimizer] administration UI**.
-However, it will also require entry in your hosting solution.
-Consequently, make sure you coordinate with your IT department so that they can perform the update as soon as the [!DNL Journey Optimizer] feature is available (on January, 30). <!--and be ready on February 1st, 2024-->
+    * Set up DMARC on your delegated subdomains **in the [!DNL Journey Optimizer] administration UI**.
+[Learn how](dmarc-record.md#implement-dmarc)

+        However, with CNAME delegation it will also require entry in your hosting solution.
+Consequently, make sure you coordinate with your IT department so that they can perform the update as soon as the [!DNL Journey Optimizer] feature is available (on January, 30).
+[Learn more](dmarc-record.md#implement-dmarc)

-**More details on the [!DNL Journey Optimizer] DMARC upcoming feature will come soon.**
+**More details on the [!DNL Journey Optimizer] DMARC upcoming feature are available in [this section](dmarc-record.md).**

 >[!NOTE]
 >